eezipc/fullstackframeworks-django/README.md

 * As a manager, I want to be able to view all customers order history.
 * As a manager, I want to be able to edit or delete an existing product.
 * As a manager, I want to be able to add a new product.
+* As a manager, I want to be able to create a new blog post.
+* As a manager, I want to be able to edit or delete an existing blog post.